arnovanstaden/n8n-fe-task/README.md

 Please change the markup on the [replace-image](http://localhost:3000/replace-image) page to an image by just using CSS.
 We would appreciate if you could demonstrate us multiple ways of how one can achieve this.

+### Problem
+Place image using only CSS

+### Solution
+These are the 3 obvious methods I can thing of, of which the background image (1) is recommended and would be best supported.

+### Additional comments
+1. An img tag would be better than CSS if: the image is part of the content, the image needs to be indexed by search engines, the image has semantical meaning or images need to be optimized (nuxt-img)

 # 4. Introducing state to our Application:

 We now want to add interaction to our table on our Index page ([localhost:3000/](http://localhost:3000/)).
 Please complete the feature that we can add and remove persons from the table.
 Ideally we want to do this using the Vuex Store to manage the state.